- What is cancer?

 Breast cancer screening

-Eligible women should be screened every two years at one of the 500 locations available nationwide.
-To make an appointment at your nearest BreastScreen Australia service phone 13 20 50 (cost of a local phone call).
+To make an appointment at one of more than 600 BreastScreen Australia centres nationwide, phone 13 20 50 (cost of a local phone call).

 For more information